Routine Venipuncture

 - Scenario #1

 - Julie Smith is a recently certified phlebotomist who has been working at Northwood Hospital for several months.
-As she approaches room 825, she looks at her collection list to verify this is the correct room for her first collection.
-Julie enters the room to find a middle-aged man who appears to be sleeping.
-Julie approaches the patient and says, "Good day Mr. Ready.
-My name is Julie and I am from
+As she approaches room 825, she checks her collection list to verify that this is the correct room for her first collection.
+Julie enters the room to find a middle-aged man asleep.
+Julie approaches the patient and says, "Good day, Mr. Ready.
+My name is Julie, and I am from the lab.
+I nee

 - Which of the following methods could Julie have used to positively identify the patient?